discreetlogcontracts/dlcspecs/MultiOracle.md

 we construct CETs for all outcomes for all possible combinations of t-of-t oracles.

-For example, say there are three oracles, Olivia, Oren, and Ollivander, who will be attesting two one of two outcomes, A or B.
+For example, say there are three oracles, Olivia, Oren, and Ollivander, who will be attesting to one of two outcomes, A or B.
 If we wish to construct a 2-of-3 DLC over these outcomes using these oracles, we will construct and adaptor sign a total of 6 CETs: